 Enjoy your trip with Blasket Islands Eco Marine Tours

-The above are the protocols that we hope to put in place once we restart our 2020 boat tours again hopefully from June 08th to October 31st.
+The above are the protocols that we hope to put in place once we restart our 2020 boat tours again from June 29th to October 31st.

 We will follow all current rules and regulations, guidelines and protocols for our passengers' safety and all / any of these may change or adjust over time.

 Please do not let any of the above stop you from taking or enjoying your trip with Blasket Islands Eco Marine Tours from Ventry Harbour, as being out in the open air and especially the sea air is very healthy and hopefully we will have some good sightings on the trip to cheer your spirits.
 The scenery around the Blaskets, both landscapes and seascapes, is still as breath taking as ever and our marine wildlife, both avian (puffins), terrestrial (seals) and marine (dolphins, whales, porpoises) as rewarding to see as ever.
 Please note that we cannot guarantee sightings on every one of our tours as the animals are free (thankfully) and the ocean is big and our boat is small (relatively speaking although she is 43 ft. long) but with experienced skipper and crew we will find any animals that are there and either way we ourselves always enjoy being out on the ocean billow irrespective of sightings and are looking forward to starting our tours again and sharing our experience with you.